ECTS

 Faculty of Science

-This teaching unit is an extension of the "Advanced Numerical Simulation" module.
-It is a project-based module that focuses on the calculation aspect, in the same way as is done in design offices.
+This teaching unit is an extension of the "Advanced Digital Simulation" module.
+It is a project module that focuses on the computational aspect, similar to what is done in design offices.

 ECTS